-The ICOS Switzerland consortium is part of ICOS RI with two Class 1 stations, both of which are unique in terms of their geographical location, site history and relevance for national and international research.
-Switzerland, with its exceptional geographic location in the central part of the Alps, is an outstanding node within the ICOS RI network.
+The ICOS Switzerland consortium is part of ICOS RI with two Class 1 stations, Jungfraujoch and Davos.
+Both of them are unique in terms of their geographical location, site history and relevance for national and international research as well as policy advice.
+Since the Alpine region will be strongly affected by climate change, information about it is absolutely crucial.
+Adding an urban site will allow to address urban settings in the future.
+Thus, Switzerland, with its exceptional geographic location in the central part of the Alps and its measurement stations, is an outstanding node within the ICOS RI network.